-Use these guidelines to get rid of your old gas grill before sending it to the recycling center
+Use these guidelines to prepare your old gas grill before sending it to recycling or proper disposal.

 Proper care and maintenance of your gas grill’s parts will keep it running for a long time.
-When you need to get rid of your old grill, we strongly recommend using responsible disposal methods such as recycling that are eco-friendly.
+When you need to get rid of your old grill, we strongly recommend using responsible disposal methods such as recycling, donating, and other creative eco-friendly methods.

 Be sure to clean your old gas grill thoroughly before taking it to a recycling center for disposal.
-Follow the guidelines below and you’ll have your old grill ready for proper disposal in no time!
+By following the guidelines below you’ll have your old grill ready for proper disposal in no time!

 How to Prepare Your Old Gas Grill for Recycling

-These are general guidelines for preparing your gas grill for recycling or disposal.
-We highly recommend hiring a professional to safely dispose of your old gas grill for you before attempting any of these steps.
+While these are practical general guidelines for preparing your old gas grill for recycling or disposal, it is strongly recommended to hire a professional to safely dispose of your old gas grill for you before attempting any of these steps.

 Propane tanks are technically considered hazardous waste.
 Check with your local government for specific laws in your area before disposing of an old propane tank.